HorizonRobotics/alf/docs/tutorial/understanding_ALF_via_the_minimal_working_example.rst

 .. note::
     **ALF configuration** is one of the secret sauces that make ALF flexible.

-    For any function decorated by ``@alf.configurable``, we can configure its argument value **before** that function is actually evaluated.
-If configured, the default value will be overwritten by the configured value. ``alf.config`` can be called multiple times on the same function.
+    For any function decorated by :func:`~alf.config_util.configurable`, we can configure its argument value **before** that function is actually evaluated.
+    If configured, the default value will be overwritten by the configured value.
+    :func:`~.alf.config_util.config` can be called multiple times on the same function.

 .. note::
     When ``nonparallel=False``, ALF always creates a **batched environment**.
 This